 USS JARRETT was the 26th OLIVER HAZARD PERRY class guided missile frigate and the first ship in the Navy named after Vice Admiral Harry B. Jarrett.
 Decommissioned on April 21, 2011, the JARRETT spent the following years laid up at Bremerton, Wash.
-On December 15, 2014, the she was sold for scrapping to ESCO Marine of Brownsville, Tx.
+On December 15, 2014, she was sold for scrapping.
+In June 2015, the JARRETT arrived at Southern Recycling at Sulphur, La., and was subsequently scrapped.

 |General Characteristics:||Awarded: January 23, 1978|